Churros98/unrobot/README.md

 ## Quick start
 1. Simply install the library on your projet.

+## Description generation
+Use the [SimpleRobotJSON](https://github.com/Churros98/SimpleRobotJSON) plugin for Fusion360 to generate a robot from an Assembly.

 ## Contributing
 - Open an issue to discuss changes.